 from the Shockwave Alberta FAQ, as of Nov 30, 2009

 Shockwave Alberta certainly doesn’t think ultrasound has fallen out of favour!
 Here we have an entire company devoted to delivery of therapeutic US, and selling it with the implication that it is not only proven to be effective, but exactly how effective — to within 5%!

 Based on the available evidence, do you think it’s actually possible or meaningful to declare that ESWT is exactly “80–85% effective”?
-Where are the scientific review papers confirming this marvellous triumph of US?
+Where are the scientific review papers confirming this marvellous triumph of US over whatever ails you?
 Where is the data to support such a specific promise of therapeutic success?
 You sure couldn’t find them in 2009.

 There is nothing a cold slimy prickling ultrasound wand can do that a pair of warm hands can’t do way better.

 If only I had a buck for every time a patient or reader has told me that they are skeptical about “that ultrasound thing they always do to you at physiotherapy”!

 Patients often express irritation with a common physical therapy business model: working with several patients at once, rotating between rooms or beds, often leaving patients with passive therapies (like a moist hot pack from a hydrocollator — nice enough, but worth a steep fee?)
 Many patients often go a step further and complain specifically about ultrasound and TENS, skeptical that these treatments really do anything.29 To the patient, they seem therapeutically unremarkable and also obvious ways for a physiotherapist to get paid while not doing much.
 This perception really pushes people’s “I don’t want to be a sucker” button.